Suffering

-Our own pain and suffering can become a participation in Jesus’ Passion if we accept it and offer it to Him.
+A person’s own pain and suffering can become a participation in Jesus’ Passion if they accept it and offer it back to Him.
+In this way their suffering becomes redemptive and a source of grace for themselves and for the Church.

 For as we share abundantly in Christ’s sufferings, so through Christ we share abundantly in comfort too.
 If we are afflicted, it is for your comfort and salvation; and if we are comforted, it is for your comfort, which you experience when you patiently endure the same sufferings that we suffer.
 Our hope for you is unshaken; for we know that as you share in our sufferings, you will also share in our comfort.